 Progression of Plastic Surgery Through History

 The progression of plastic surgery through history has seen cosmetic procedures become increasingly popular.
-In 2021 they have become commonplace.
+In 2021, they have become commonplace for men.

 Women represent the majority of ‘cosmetic patients.’They account for around 86% (Guest, 2018).
-Today, these practices are most likely to enhance the appearance and achieve the ideal look.
-However, not everyone has the same perception of the ideal look.
-In fact, we see that definitions vary among multiple countries and cultures.
+Today, these practices will most likely enhance appearance and achieve the ideal look.
+However, not everyone has the same perception of the perfect look.
+We see that definitions vary among multiple countries and cultures.

-Over time new procedures become more widely popular.
-This is attributed to research and more advanced procedures.
-Historically, most cosmetic procedures were performed on women.
-And, most of those were to enhance their beauty and/or a youthful appearance.
-Male plastic surgery — focused and customized to the specific anatomy –, is a much newer and less practiced field.
+Over time, new procedures have become more widely popular.
+This is attributed to research and more advanced methods.
+Historically, most cosmetic procedures were performed on women, and most of those were to enhance their beauty or youthful appearance.
+Male plastic surgery—focused and customized to the specific anatomy—is a much newer and less practiced field.

+Progression of Plastic Surgery Through History